-This course is designed to prepare student to review blue prints, recognize common industry symbols, take scale measurements, and identify locations of plumbing fixtures.
+This course is designed to prepare students to review blueprints, recognize common industry symbols, take scale measurements, and identify locations of plumbing fixtures.
 Students will complete sketches of scale and isometric drawings to be used for estimating or construction.
 They will also compare different plan views of multiple trades to identify possible conflicts of location of materials.